-At the policy level, the environmental risk assessment is specific to the risks to be insured.
-Environmental risks are taken into account in pricing, coverage limitations and policy duration.
-At the enterprise level, environmental risks determine business lines and products, capital needs and reinsurance decisions, and are taken into account over short, medium and long-term horizons as part of our enterprise risk management ("ERM") framework.
+At the enterprise level, environmental risks determine business lines and products, capital needs and reinsurance decisions, and are taken into account over short-, medium- and long-term horizons as part of our enterprise risk management ("ERM") framework.

 As part of our overall ERM framework, we also have put in place a distinct climate change risk management framework to create a holistic approach for managing climate-related risks.
 As part of our consideration of environmental risks, we specifically seek to identify and assess climate-related risks relating to insurance and reinsurance portfolios by geography, business unit and product line.
 These risks include physical, transition and liability risks.
 We seek to identify and assess climate-related risks relating to insurance and reinsurance portfolios by geography, business unit and product line.
 These risks include physical, transition and liability risks.
 We seek to identify and assess climate-related risks through proprietary and third-party modeling, which is further described below.
-We take short-, medium- and long-term horizons into account when assessing environmental risks at both the policy (underwriting) and firm level (management of firm-level risks and capital adequacy).
 In addition, climate change scenarios are being incorporated into AXIS' own risk and solvency assessment process, which feeds into longer term impact assessments on capital and solvency.